s-kiser/s-kiser/README.md

 # Ice-Breaker:
 - 🌱 <b>Currently learning:</b> Shopify app development (again).
-- 🔋 <b>What I do for fun:</b> I love to read, listen to podcasts or audiobooks, and grow in entreprenuership.
+- 🔋 <b>What I do for fun:</b> I love to read, listen to podcasts or audiobooks, 3d printing, and grow in entreprenuership.
 - 📚 <b>Recent Book Favorites:</b> The Art of the Deal, The 4-Hour Workweek, Atomic-Habits, Thoughts are Things.
 - 🎧 <b>Currently listening to:</b> Hillbilly Ellegy.